Foster

 Foster is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Foster, as evaluated at the latest Census, consisted of 95.7% houses and 4.3% other dwellings such as semi-detached, apartments, 'other' dwellings.
-This compares to Non-Metro Vic.'s 93.3% houses and 6.7% other dwellings.
-Home ownership in Foster stood at 56.1%, with the remaining dwellings either mortgaged (28.9%) or rented (15.0%).
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,450 and significantly below the national average of $1,863.
-The median weekly rent figure in Foster was $250, compared to Non-Metro Vic.'s $295 and substantially below the national figure of $375.
+In Foster, as assessed in the most recent Census, 95.7% of dwellings were houses, with the remaining 4.3% being semi-detached homes, apartments, or other types.
+This is compared to Non-Metro Vic., where 93.3% of dwellings were houses and 6.7% were other types.
+Home ownership in Foster stood at 56.1%, with mortgaged properties making up 28.9% and rented dwellings comprising 15.0%.
+The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Vic.'s average of $1,450.
+Weekly rent in Foster was recorded at $250, compared to Non-Metro Vic.'s $295.
+Nationally, Foster's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, while weekly rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing